BIIFSweden/SpatialWorkshop/part2_tissuumaps/2_MALDI_data_in_TissUUmaps.md

     ![](images/maldi_advanced_options.png?raw=true "MALDI advanced options")
 1. Click **[Update view]** again.
 1. In **Render Options**, change the value in the `Select color column` dropdown to display different layers.
 Don't forget to press the **[Update view]** button after changing the value.

+You can test an online version of TissUUmaps to see how a project can be shared: https://tissuumaps.scilifelab.se/private/Christophe/massspec/project.tmap